Procedures

 Breast Reduction Surgery

 Breast reduction is a surgical procedure that reduces the size of large breasts that are disproportionate to a woman's body and may be causing physical pain.
 The removal of breast tissue results in a smaller breast.
-During the operation, your nipples will be moved to a higher position on your breasts.
-This is usually accomplished WITHOUT removing your nipples and putting them back on.
+During the operation, your nipples will be moved to a higher position on your breasts, usually without removing your nipples and reattaching them.

-Support: You will wear a sports bra 3 months
+• Support: You will wear a sports bra for 3 months

-Restrictions: No driving for one week, no lifting over 10 pounds for 4 weeks, and no exercise for 6 weeks.
-You may shower the day after you go home from the hospital.
+• Restrictions: No driving for one week, no lifting over 10 pounds for 4 weeks, and no exercise for 6 weeks.
+You may shower the day after returning home from the hospital.

 Breast Reconstruction